-28. Where a patent priority document in either the MandatoryArtifacts or SupplementaryArtifacts folder consists of the exact file or files submitted by the applicant at the time of filing for the application body, description, claims, drawings, abstract or sequence listing, the DocumentAsFiledIndicator element should be set to true in the PDDP Index file.
+Where a priority document in either the MandatoryArtifacts or SupplementaryArtifacts folder consists of the exact file or files submitted by the applicant at the time of filing, the DocumentAsFiledIndicator element should be set to true in the PDDP Index file.
 The value of this element must not be changed as a result of the document being zipped or unzipped or having its file name changed by the providing Office compared to what was submitted.
-The element should not be set to true for other files, such as scans of applications filed on paper or PDFs with modified contents, even if this should not have changed the visual representation of the document, such as removal of metadata.
+The element should not be set to true for other files, such as scans of applications filed on paper or PDFs with modified contents, even if this may not have changed the visual representation of the document.

 [Annex I to ST.92 follows]